DerekTurtleRoe/N64Docs/README.md

 olivieryuyu - Various technical info and documentation

+Bighead - Who's massive amount of Project64 testing in the past provided some useful test methodology and gave some very useful insight

 Rosalie - Some info and fantastic plugins and interface for Mupen64Plus!

 WeinerSchnitzel - Various info, tips, etc

 Squall Leonhart - Various info, tips, and suggestions

+Cowering - For the GoodN64 database, which was the only N64 ROM database for a very long time.

+No-Intro community - For all their help with dumping info, dumping prototypes/betas/review samples/etc.

+Redump community - For more dumping info.

-My friends at Nintendo - Thanks for making such amazing systems and games in the first place!
+My friends at Nintendo - Thanks for making such amazing systems and games in the first place! (also some of their support staff are really friendly and very helpful!)

 The people who answered my emails at SGI and NEC - Thanks for being so helpful!